afsalthaj/fp-generator/README.md

 ## Why an abstraction for data gen? (optional read)
 Data generation sounds trivial but many times we end up writing more code than the logic of data generation.
 In short, this abstraction allows you to focus only on the logic of a data generation and forget about the mechanical coding that is needed to make things work.

-As a user, we need to specify only the `rule for data generation`, and the `processing function` that is to be done on each instance of data.

-* `rule for data generation` is `given a previous state, what is the new state and value, and the termination condition if any`.

-* `processing function` is a function `f` that will be executed on each instance of data (or a batch of data, more on this below)

 Find out more information in [here](https://github.com/afsalthaj/fp-generator/blob/master/datagen_why.md)

 To see the working usages, please refer to [examples](src/main/scala/com/thaj/generator/examples).